mwanakijiji/dewarp/docs/dewarp_soln.rst

 Requirements
 **********

-A FITS frame of sources (which can be centroided like PSFs) with patterned, known locations.
-This could be a pinhole grid, like this:
+A FITS frame of sources which can be centroided like PSFs).
+Image should be dark-subtracted and bad-pixel corrected so that the centroiding will work right.
+A useable frame may look like this:

 .. _pinhole_ex: